Ajatt-Tools/dictpopup/README.md

  * Deinflect
  * Kanjify e.g. お前 -> 御前
  * Yomichan-style lookup, i.e. decrease length of lookup until there is a match
  * Sort dictionary entries by frequency (requires a frequency dictionary.
-I recommend: CC100)
+I recommend CC100)
  * Fall back to a hiragana conversion (for words written half in kanji / half in hiragana, e.g: かけ布団, 思いつく)
  * Play a pronunciation on lookup / button press (requires files see [Pronuncation](#pronunciation))
  * Add word with selected definition to Anki